-If it wasn’t already clear pre-COVID19 that advances in the modern workforce including Artificial Intelligence (AI), Machine Learning (ML), Automation and Data Science were “essential” to business, it is certainly apparent now.
-Coronavirus is disrupting work as we know it today, but data science and analytics have been disrupting hiring efforts long before the pandemic.
+If it wasn’t already clear that advances in the modern workforce including Artificial Intelligence (AI), Machine Learning (ML), Automation and Data Science were “essential” to business, it is certainly apparent now.
+Covid-19 disrupted work as we know it today, but data science and analytics have been disrupting hiring efforts long before the pandemic.

 If getting a job unrelated to your degree is a goal for you, consider these 3 things: